-Cooper Energy Limited (ASX:COE) shareholders should be happy to see the share price up 15% in the last month.
-But that cannot eclipse the less-than-impressive returns over the last three years.
-In fact, the share price dropped 54%.
+Cooper Energy Limited (ASX:COE) shareholders should be happy to see the share price up 23% in the last month.
+But that is small recompense for the exasperating returns over three years.
+In that time, the share price dropped 54%.
 Some might say the recent bounce is to be expected after such a bad drop.
 While many would remain nervous, there could be further gains if the business can put its best foot forward.

 A Different Perspective

 It's good to see that Cooper Energy has rewarded shareholders with a total shareholder return of 31% in the last twelve months.
 There's no doubt those recent returns are much better than the TSR loss of 0.1% per year over five years.
 The long term loss makes us cautious, but the short term TSR gain certainly hints at a brighter future.
 While it is well worth considering the different impacts that market conditions can have on the share price, there are other factors that are even more important.
 To that end, you should be aware of the 1 warning sign we've spotted with Cooper Energy .

 Cooper Energy is not the only stock insiders are buying.
 So take a peek at this free list of growing companies with insider buying.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on AU exchanges.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.